gravitationalwavedc/gwcloud_python/docs/usage/gwcloud.rst

 Obtaining the official jobs
 ----------------------------

-There is a list of several jobs labelled as "Ffficial" jobs, which should be used as the default jobs to use for analysis of a GW event.
+There is a list of several jobs labelled as "Official" jobs, which should be used as the default jobs to use for analysis of a GW event.
 We are able to obtain information on the list of official Bilby jobs by running:

 ::